 charges, other cases such as felony matters and domestic violence may be

 looked upon differently. .
-Judges are bound by sentencing guidelines that
+Judges are bound by sentencing guidelines that have

-the recommendation of the District Attorney.
+recommendation of the District Attorney.

 There are many crimes in California that require mandatory prison time. i.e.